Search for a photon peak from keV-scale dark matter annihilation with NuSTAR: Constraints on $\langle \sigma v \rangle$

 \section{Conclusion}

-We have carried out a dedicated search for X-ray signatures of annihilating dark matter in the keV mass range using eleven years of NuSTAR observations in the stray light mode.
+Based on the same method and data set presented in our previous work \,\cite{Krivonos:2024yvm}, we have carried out a dedicated search for X-ray signatures of annihilating dark matter in the keV mass range using eleven years of NuSTAR observations in the stray light mode.
 This observational mode, while originally considered a nuisance for pointed observations, provides a unique opportunity for studies of diffuse emission thanks to its large grasp and stable instrumental background.
 By carefully constructing a dataset of more than 5200 individual observations with a cumulative usable exposure of 234 Ms, and applying rigorous temporal and spatial filtering, we obtained a broad coverage at intermediate and high Galactic latitudes suitable for precision spectral analysis.

 We modeled the combined X-ray spectrum with two background components, the cosmic X-ray background and a solar-scattered contribution.
 On top of this model we carried out a systematic search for narrow line-like signals in the 3-20 keV range, which would correspond to dark matter annihilation into two photons.
 No statistically significant excess was detected.
 As a result, we derived upper limits on the velocity-independent annihilation cross section $\langle \sigma v \rangle$ as a function of the dark matter mass.